 Constant self-monitoring

-This constant self-observation can be distracting and lead to negative emotional consequences, further adding to the stress of video conferencing.
+This constant self-observation, including frequent gazing at your own face, can be distracting and lead to negative emotional consequences, further adding to the stress of video conferencing.

 Limited mobility and physical strain